Want the perfect workout program?Take Quiz

 After 6 weeks of betaine supplementation, the participants were able to perform more volume on the bench press while also improving muscular strength⁸.
 This shows betaine can seriously step up your athletic performance game.

 In addition to improving anaerobic power, betaine supplementation is also believed to have an effect on muscle strength and endurance, making it great for improving exercise performance.

 A study from 2009 examined 24 healthy male subjects and the effect that betaine supplementation had on their muscular strength and muscular endurance.
 After 15 days of supplementation, the subjects were able to perform significantly more squat reps when using 75% of their 1RM⁵.

 Due to the improvements you can see in strength and muscular endurance, betaine is a great ingredient to look for in a pre-workout supplement.
-In fact, that's exactly why SET FOR SET included betaine in its Always Ready Pre-Workout.

 The same study above that demonstrated higher work output also looked at body composition and arm size.
 All variables improved, including muscle hypertrophy, decreased fat, and improved body fat percentage⁸.